 Chemex, AeroPress, Kalita or V60 - which coffee do you choose to match?

-Baristas are tested on their grinding skills with the EK43 as well as their ability to select the right coffee to match a randomly selected hand brewing method to maximise taste.
+Baristas are tested on their grinding skills as well as their ability to select the right coffee to match a randomly selected hand brewing method to maximise taste.
 The baristas select one of the six coffees tasted in The Cupping round to brew.
 Judges will make a call based on the correlation between choice of coffee and brewing method, their presentation and the taste of their coffee.

 The Latte Art